#

 Entity Event Stream

 Not yet integrated into the GraphQL API, but also very helpful when it comes to observing changes in entities is the entity event stream.
-This stream is provided via AWS Kinesis and requires an IAM user to access the data.
+This stream is provided via AWS SQS or AWS Kinesis based on what is selected during deployment.
+Requires an IAM user to access the data.

 #